e-schuh/aml-project/PROBLEMSETTING.md

 **Statistical method or a “simple” machine learning model as a baseline**

-The de-biasing approach as outlined in this proposal is based on the concept of reinforcement learning.
-However, this might not be the most efficient approach to de-bias a model.
+The debiasing approach as outlined in this proposal is based on the concept of reinforcement learning.
+However, this might not be the most efficient approach to debias a model.
 It might be sufficient to simply ask the model not to be biased by extending the input sentence with a task description (zero-shot self-debiasing via Reprompting).
 Indeed, [Gallegos et al. (2024)](https://arxiv.org/pdf/2402.01981v1.pdf) find significant bias reductions from Reprompting.

 In our case, one could formulate the Repromt as “This is a test.
 You can choose from a stereo-typical and an anti-stereotypical option.
 We ask you to not be biased. _Input sentence_.” and add it in front of the input sentence.
 We use this simple de-biasing strategy of Repromptimg as baseline for the task.
 We then evaluate the reprompted SwissBert model and compare its performance to the de-biased SwissBert model with an additional layer from reinforcement learning.